awsdocs/alexa-for-business-administration-guide/doc_source/manage-rooms.md

 1. Choose **Delete room**, **Delete**\.

 After your room is deleted, your Alexa devices are automatically unassigned and can be assigned to a different room\.
-For more information, see [Managing Devices](manage-devices.md)\.
+For more information, see [Manage devices](manage-devices.md)\.

 Echo, Echo Dot, and Echo Plus devices use on\-device keyword spotting to detect a wake word\.
 When they detect a wake word, the light ring around the top of the device turns blue to indicate that Alexa is streaming audio to the cloud\.
 These voice recordings are anonymously stored in the cloud\.
 You can't view or listen to the interactions that users have with the Alexa devices in a room\.
 You can choose to delete voice recordings from all of the devices in a specific room\.
 If you delete these recordings, it might degrade your experience using voice features\.

 **To delete voice recordings**